t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 : The practice of determining the "best" representation for a client when examining the current state of a resource.
 The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.

 Form:
-: A hypermedia control that enables a client to change the state of a resource.
+: A hypermedia control that enables a client to change the state of a resource or to construct a query locally.

 Forward Proxy:
 : An intermediary that is selected by a client, usually via local configuration rules, and that can be tasked to make requests on behalf of the client.
 This may be useful, for example, when the client lacks the capability to make the request itself or to service the response from a cache in order to reduce response time, network bandwidth and energy consumption.